Tips for Overcoming Pre-Shift Anxiety in Nursing

 7 Tips to Leave Your Pre-Shift Anxiety at the Door

-What is Pre-Shift Anxiety?
+What Is Pre-Shift Anxiety?

 Anticipatory anxiety or pre-shift anxiety is anxiety or dread leading up to an event.
 It can vary from normal worrying to severe anxiety and panic attacks.
-It often stems from fear, such as having a panic attack, making mistakes, or something stressful happening in front of others.
+It often stems from fear, such as fear of having a panic attack, making mistakes, or something stressful happening in front of others.

 For nurses, this can include things like:

-• A traumatic patient experience
+• Witnessing a traumatic patient experience

 • Working short-staffed

-• Even dealing with their colleagues
+• Dealing with colleagues

-7 Tips for Pre-Shift Anxiety
+7 Tips for Managing Pre-Shift Anxiety

 So, what can you do to prevent this anxiety from occurring?
 Here are a few tips:

-1. Prepare the day before.
+1. Prepare the Day Before

-2. Get enough sleep.
+2. Get Enough Sleep

-3. Repeat positive affirmations.
+3. Repeat Positive Affirmations

 Repeating positive affirmations daily has improved mental health, especially around anxiety, depression, and feelings of self-worth.
 The repetition is the important part of this action.
 Saying something positive once won’t improve any aspect of mental health.
 Repeating them daily helps to rewire the brain.
 For added impact, repeat tour affirmation in your mirror.
 Looking at your reflection adds increased personal effect and motivation.
 For pre-shift anxiety, repeat things like: